Control

 • Zero RPM: AMD gpus have a set minimum temperature for Zero RPM to come into effect.
 The temperature is identified with a dotted line in the Adrenaline Graph.
 This inherent temperature point must be taken into consideration when creating a fan curve for the GPU.

-• Minimum %: There is a minimum % (0% excluded, see Zero RPM) a card can take as an input command, usually arround to 30%.
+• Minimum %: There is a minimum % (0% excluded, see Zero RPM) a card can take as an input command, usually 30%.
 Below that, the card will refuse the command and will keep the minimum %.

 With these caveats in mind, a simple graph for a GPU needs to have its 0% point at or below the zero RPM temperature point, then staircase up to the minimum %.
 Rest of the graph is up to the user.